soaza/blog/blog/2023-12-29-eoy-reflections.md

 {url: string, body: string, users: Users[], isEditable: boolean}) => {...}
 ```

-This ensures that our input parameters are mapped correct and also allow us to introduce optional parameters done the road without refactoring the entire function.
+This ensures that our input parameters are mapped correctly and also allow us to introduce optional parameters done the road without refactoring the entire function.

 ```ts
 const handleField = (body?: FormBody, optional: boolean) => {...}